NahuelUnda/Biogenesis/README.md

-# 🦠 COVID-19 — BioGenesys
+# 🦠 COVID-19 — BioGenesis

 📊 **Strategic Analysis for Pharmaceutical Expansion in Latin America**